Scott Patterson (baseball): New York Yankees

+Boston Red Sox

 On January 7, 2010, Patterson signed a minor league contract with the Boston Red Sox.

+Seattle Mariners

+On November 24, 2010, Patterson signed with the Seattle Mariners on a minor league contract.
+He split the 2011 season between the Double-A Jackson Generals and Triple-A Tacoma Rainiers, accumulating a 4-4 record and 3.54 ERA with 77 strikeouts and 19 saves.

+New York Mets

-On August 5, 2012, Patterson joined the New York Mets organization and was assigned to Triple-A Buffalo.
-He was released on August 16.
+On August 5, 2012, Patterson joined the New York Mets organization and was assigned to the Triple-A Buffalo Bisons.
+In two starts for Buffalo, he struggled to an 0-1 record and 21.60 ERA with two strikeouts across 1 2/3 innings pitched.
+Patterson was released by the Mets organization on August 16.

+New Britain Bees

 On March 31, 2016, Patterson signed with the New Britain Bees of the Atlantic League of Professional Baseball.

 He retired from playing after the 2016 season and was named pitching coach for the Lancaster Barnstormers.